smarthomejunkie/Ulanzi-Awtrix-BluePrints/README.md

 Manual for the Ulanzi Clock - Awtrix Firmware BluePrints

 [![This is the BEST MATRIX DISPLAY CLOCK for Home Assistant!](https://img.youtube.com/vi/N0NKPJzGHuA/maxresdefault.jpg)](https://www.youtube.com/watch?v=N0NKPJzGHuA)
+Click the image to watch the video.
+(It will open in this browser window)

 ## Where to get?
 You can download the Home Assistant Blueprints by sponsoring me on [this Ko-Fi page](https://ko-fi.com/s/0d1e4419bd)